 To auto load up to 6 discs, press and hold LOAD until the display reads AUTOLOAD#.
 Load the desired disc, label side up.
 The system will prompt you to load discs for the remaining available slots.
 Insert the discs, one at a time, label side up, when prompted.
-Once loaded, the disc in preset #1 will begin to play.
+Once loaded, the last loaded disc will begin to play.